drupol/not-a-number.io/content/posts/dev/2020-09-03-prime-numbers-generators.md

 ## How about in PHP ?

-I know that PHP is not the best language for this thing, but I wanted to try.
+I just did a huge refactoring in [loophp/collection][loophp/collection github] and I know that PHP is not the best language for this thing, but I wanted to try, you know, just to check if this is possible and compare it with the Python syntax.

-I guess it would be possible to write such thing in PHP, but I had no idea on how to do it at first.
+At first, I had no idea on how to do it at first.
+I was stunned by the beauty of this algorithm and surprised to have never seen it before.

-A quick look on Github has led me to some inspiration, and I started to code something.

-After two days of searching, I came up with this:
+A quick look on Github has led me to some inspiration, and I started to code something and only after two days of searching, I came up with this:

 ```php
 <?php